shlinkio/shlink-common/README.md

 * `ErrorHandlerListenerAttachingDelegator`: A ServiceManager delegator factory that registers all the services configured under `error_handler.listeners` as listeners for a stratigility `ErrorHandler` or a `ProblemDetailsMiddleware`.
 * `BackwardsCompatibleMonologProcessor`: It lets you wrap monolog 2 processors with `callable(array): array` signature to make them compatible with monolog 3 and its new `callable(LogRecord): LogRecord` signature.
 * `BackwardsCompatibleMonologProcessorDelegator`: Can be used to decorate any monolog 2 processor registered in a ServiceManager and use it with monolog 3.
+* `AccessLogMiddleware`: A PSR-15 middleware which logs requests.
+It expects a PSR-3 logger service to be registered under `AccessLogMiddleware::LOGGER_SERVICE_NAME`.

 ## HTTP Client